Kiwix JS Windows

 Feedback / helping / contributing

 This application is still a work in progress.
 There are bugs that need fixing and improvements that need to be implemented.
 Suggestions and patches/pull requests are welcome: the source code is on github.
-The Kiwix JS Windows issue tracker is on GitHub too, though also check the tracker for Kiwix JS as a lot of the development is done for both apps.
+The Kiwix JS PWA issue tracker is on GitHub too, though also check the tracker for Kiwix JS as a lot of the development is done for both apps.

 Alternatively, you can send your feedback by email .